The Toy Train to Shimla: Arriving Slowly Through 102 Tunnels and 800 Bridges

 The Middle Hours: The Engineering

 The train passes through stations with names like Summer Hill, Tara Devi, and Solan — each one slightly higher, slightly cooler, slightly more forested than the last.
-At each stop, platform vendors sell samosas (INR 10-15), pakoras, and more chai.
+At every stop, platform vendors sell samosas (INR 10-15), pakoras, and more chai.
 The train pauses for 2-5 minutes.
 Enough time to step out, stretch, buy something fried, and reboard.

 The Final Approach